MAKEroanoke/makeroanoke.org/site/content/_posts/2025-03-17-membership-page-draft.md

     * Red Tools are unlocked after tool-specific training (i.e. the Table Saw is unlocked after completing the Table Saw Training.)
   * Tool Trainings are designed to ensure you can operate the equipment without injuring yourself or the equipment.
   * Even if you know how to use a piece of equipment, you *must* pass our tool certification before using MAKE Roanoke equipment.
-  * Tool training is included in your membership fee
 * The ability to serve on the Board
 * Voting rights on Board positions, By-Laws amendments, and other non-regular business for MAKE Roanoke
 * The ability to reserve our classroom once a month